mancej/fileserver-challenge/README.md

 available to individual components, you may not exceed the limits set by the rules of this challenge.
 You may run more than one file server if desired.

-**Here are the aggregate limits of your application:**
+**Here are the limits of your application:**

-1. The file server cannot maintain more than 25 total connections at any point in time.
+1. Each file server cannot maintain more than 10 total connections at any point in time.
-2. All services have a hard aggregate limit of 2CPU cores
+2. All services, including the fileserver(s) have a hard aggregate limit of 2CPU cores
 3. All services have a hard aggregate limit of 4GB Memory
-4. You may run more than one file server, but you may not run more than 4
+4. You may run more than one file server, but you may not run more than 5.
+All file server share a single data volume.

+> Beware, running more than 1 file server could result in data integrity challenges.
+Consider how you could prevent these challenges.

 First, you must write a (at least one) middleware application that will serve file data to-and-from the backend file server(s).
 You may write your application middleware in **any language**, but **do not over index on language, as it is far less important to performance than you might expect. **